CRBT-Team/Website/static/markdown/blog/september-2021-changelog.md

+---
-# CRBT - September 2021 Update
+title: September 2021 Update
+description: Added activities, removed Music & NSFW commands, fixed a lot of bugs and removed all error messages
+date: 2021-09-29
+---

 ## Added

 - Bad word detection in `//setname`, `//setbio` (in beta), alongside a new minimum length requirement.

 #### Activities

 These commands will allow you to start the following activities in a voice channel:

 - `//chess`: Chess in the Park
 - `//poker`: Poker Night
 - `//betrayal`: Betrayal.io
 - `//fishington`: Fishington.io

 #### To-Do lists

 Finally out of Experimental features, these commands will allow you to manage your own to-do list:

 - `//addtodo`
 - `//viewtodo`
 - `//checktodo`